-Delvepoint is a skip tracing tool that allows you to search more than 65 billion records via an intuitive online interface.
-The investigative search service offers reports and documents for people and businesses.
+Delvepoint is a skip-tracing tool that allows you to search more than 65 billion records.
+The investigative search service offers reports and documents for people and businesses via an intuitive online interface.
 Use the service to find people, locate assets, track criminals, and more.

-In addition, the online service has handy features such as your own Vault that allows you to store your records for easy retrieval at any time.
-DelvePoint also has a feature called Relationship Graph that allows you to quickly drill down into familial relationships.
+In addition, the online service has a variety of handy features.
+You can set up your Vault, which allows you to store your records for easy retrieval anytime.
+DelvePoint also has a Relationship Graph feature that allows you to drill down into familial relationships quickly.
 Learn more at DelvePoint.

-GoodHire is an employment screening and history check company that is a good option for small businesses that need to outsource the screening process.
-The service is easy to use and their prices are generally affordable.
+GoodHire is an employment screening and history check company.
+It is a good option for small businesses that need to outsource the screening process.
+The service is easy to use, and its prices are generally affordable.
 Their technology integrates directly into most major HR systems.
 Also, 85% of their results are available within one minute.

-GoodHire’s results return checks on SSN Trace, National, State, and County Criminal Database Search, Traffic Violations, Sex Offender List, Domestic and Global Terrorist Watch Lists, Drug Screening, Employment Credit Report, Federal Criminal Check, Healthcare Sanctions, Education Verification, Professional License check, verification of employers, DMV records.
+GoodHire’s results return checks on SSN Trace, National, State, and County Criminal Database Searches, Traffic Violations, and Sex Offender Lists.
+In addition, it searches Domestic and Global Terrorist Watch Lists, Drug Screening, Employment Credit reports, Federal Criminal checks, Healthcare Sanctions, Education Verification, Professional License checks, verification of employers, and DMV records.

-HireRight Express is an online service provider that allows you to do employment verification, criminal records search, motor vehicle history search, address history, terrorist watch list, and sex offender registry checks.
+HireRight Express is an online service provider that allows you to do employment verification.
+It involves a criminal records search, motor vehicle history search, address history, terrorist watch list, and sex offender registry checks.

-The Intelius Background Check report can potentially provide a plethora of information about a person, including (when available) criminal records, marriage/divorce documentation, lawsuits, liens, bankruptcies, property data files, addresses, phone numbers, relatives and neighbors, matching people search results, and more.
+The Intelius Background Check report can provide a plethora of information about a person.
+Examples include (when available) criminal records, marriage/divorce documentation, lawsuits, liens, bankruptcies, property data files, addresses, phone numbers, relatives and neighbors, matching people search results, and more.

 An Intelius Criminal Records search will locate available criminal reports (felonies, misdemeanors, DUIs, etc.) nationwide or in a specific state.
-A report may include (when available) offense type and date, court name, case number, the outcome of the charges, and more.
-Read our full Intelius review.
+A report may include (when available) the offense type and date, court name, case number, and the outcome of the charges.
+Please read our full Intelius review.
 Note: We do not recommend doing business with this company.

 IRBsearch provides online access to more than 34 billion records from over 10,000 sources.
 If you need to find information about someone, IRBsearch provides searches for people, assets, businesses, courts, licenses, phones, and more.